Skills for Life - Pathways to AdulthoodApply Now

 The content is mostly practical, ranging from kitchen skills to community volunteering.
-English and maths is embedded in everyday living activities and there are no formal qualifications.
-We help the learner and parent/carer identify short and long term individual goals.
+English and maths is embedded in everyday living activities.
+We help the learner and parent/carer identify short and long-term individual goals.

 There are no formal assignments; success is determined upon goal achievement.
 The system used is called RARPA (Recognising And Recording Progress and Achievement) and a portfolio of evidence is compiled.
 Learning support is provided, in line with the requirements identified in an EHCP.